iM0hamed/Objective-C-CLI-Obfuscator/README.md

 This is fork of fork.
 I have improved obfuscation which makes all obfuscated items the same lenght with random characters so analyzing binary is much harder than in previous fork.
 It also contains few fixes.<br><br>

 <h2>Apple Review Problems</h2>
 This caused multiple developer accounts suspension.
-This shouldn't be used with applications targeted to apple, as obfuscation in Apple Appstore is only for choosen ones.
+This shouldn't be used with applications targeted to apple, as obfuscation in Apple Appstore is only for chosen ones.

 ## How it works ?
 It works by generating a special set of `#define` statements (e.g. `#define generatePrivateKey qRAu8sjFRoba9UOokMqsOrWabeiCV00fk2GPxznUzvV3kAHKSkN5UfTFlAIvJrtR`) that automatically rename symbols during compilation.<br><br>